Broome, Western Australia: Sport and recreation

+The town has four Australian rules clubs; Broome Bulls (established 1949), Broome Saints, Broome Towns and Cable Beach all competing in the West Kimberley District League with games played at Haynes Oval.

 Culture and entertainment

 Broome is home to the Sun Picture Garden, the oldest operating open-air cinema in the world.

 Marrugeku is a dance company led by co-artistic directors choreographer/dancer Dalisa Pigram and director/dramaturg Rachael Swain, who have worked together for 23 years.
 The company has Indigenous and non-Indigenous Australians working together to create new dance performances, and works from two bases, one in Broome and the other at Carriageworks in Sydney.

-Transport
+Transport and infrastructure

+Broome has a 35 km bitumen road connecting to Highway 1.

 Broome International Airport is the regional air hub of northwestern Western Australia and is considered the tourism gateway to the Horizontal Falls and the whole Kimberley region.

 The Broome Tramway was an industrial tramway used to convey goods between Mangrove Point and the town centre from 1898 until the 1960s.

+The town's electricity is provided by 17 gas generators and 9 back-up diesel generators, for a total of 42 MW.

 Media

 Since 1992 Broome has been home to a local community newspaper, the Broome Advertiser, published each Thursday, part of the Seven West Media group.
 Previously Broome had a Saturday weekly newspaper, published from 1912 to 1930, The Nor-West Echo, the successor to the Broome Chronicle and Nor'West Advertiser (1908–1912).

+ABC Kimberley, a part of the ABC Local Radio network, broadcasts from studios on Hamersley St in Broome.

-Locally, television stations available include GWN7, WIN, Nine, ABC, SBS and Goolarri Media.
-GWN7 broadcasts a half-hour news program for regional WA, GWN7 News, at 5:30pm weeknights; GWN7 has a district newsroom covering Broome and surrounding areas based in the town.
+Locally, television stations available include Seven (formerly GWN7), WIN9, WDT10, ABC, SBS and Goolarri Media's Goolarri Television.
+Seven Regional WA broadcasts a half-hour local news program for regional WA, Seven News, at 5:30pm weeknights; Seven Regional WA has a district newsroom covering Broome and surrounding areas based in the town.